mnmohsen/personalwebsite/_projects/demo-project/index.md

 were behaving as intended before progressing to buckling analysis.

-A separate higher-detail model that included the tube end geometry produced a larger local stress near the load-transfer region.
+A separate higher-detail model that included the tube end cap geometry produced a larger local stress near the load-transfer region.

-This indicated that the tube-to-end-fitting interface required joint-level investigation rather than treating the complete strut as a perfectly uniform member.
+This indicated that the tube to end-cap interface required joint-level investigation rather than treating the complete strut as a perfectly uniform member.

 ### Global Eigenvalue Buckling